Breakout and Pullback Strategies

 Volume Pattern for Valid Pullback Entry

 The ideal volume pattern across the complete breakout-pullback-bounce sequence shows three distinct phases that confirm genuine institutional interest.
-Initial breakout volume should be high, at 1.5 times the recent average or more, proving the breakout has attracted significant attention and capital flow.
+Initial breakout volume should be high, at 1.5 times the recent average or more, proving the breakout has attracted significant capital flow.
 Pullback volume should be lower than breakout volume, indicating profit-taking by early buyers rather than panic selling or trend reversal.
 Bounce volume should be increasing again, approaching or exceeding the initial breakout volume, proving new buyers are entering aggressively at the support level.
-This three-phase pattern is the gold standard for volume confirmation.
+This three-phase pattern is the standard for volume confirmation.

 For example, on AMD’s 5-minute chart during a breakout-pullback sequence: at 10:05 AM, the breakout candle shows volume of 2.8 million shares as price breaches the VB level at $142.10.
 At 10:30 AM, the pullback candle shows volume of only 1.1 million shares as price retraces to $142.80.
 At 10:35 AM, the bounce candle shows volume surging to 2.3 million shares as price rebounds to $143.40 and resumes upward movement.
 This volume sequence confirms the pattern is valid and the bounce has strong support from real buyers.